-Special events, when supplies are especially taxed and on-street stalls are closed, provide additional confusion
+Special events, when supplies are especially taxed and on-street stalls are closed, provide additional confusion for visitors and employees.

 22.3% of respondents indicated a willingness to walk up to 10 minutes, or a half-mile.

 Visitors struggle to find off-street parking options when on-street stalls are full.